astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 but please remember that it's really an expanding sphere in 3D space.
 ```

-If any real thing wanted to get from the blue dot to a point on the
+If any real, physical, thing wanted to get from the cyan dot to a
-upper light cone, or from a point on the lower light cone to the blue
+point on the upper light cone, or from a point on the lower light cone
-dot, this thing would have to travel at the speed of light to do so.
+to the cyan dot, this thing would have to travel at the speed of light
-However, for any event **inside** these cones, it would in principle
+to do so.
+However, for any event **inside** these cones, it would in
-be possible to get to or from the blue dot without hitting light speed.
+principle be possible to get to or from the cyan dot without hitting
-Therefore, the set of events inside the upper light cone are all the
+light speed.
+Therefore, the set of events inside the upper light cone
-events on which the event at the blue dot could **possibly** exert any
+are all the events on which the event at the cyan dot could
-kind of influence.
-We therefore call the events inside the cone the
+**possibly** exert any kind of influence.
+We therefore call the
-"future" of the blue dot.
-All the events in the lower cone could
+events inside the cone the "future" of the cyan dot.
+All the events
-**possibly** influence what happens at the blue dot, so we call this
+in the lower cone could **possibly** influence what happens at the
-set of events the "past" of the blue dot.
-Every single event has
+cyan dot, so we call this set of events the "past" of the cyan dot.
-its own light cones, and therefore its own set of past and future.
+Every single event in all of spacetime has its own light cones, and
+therefore its own set of past and future.

 Events that lie outside these light cones are neither past nor future,
 but some "other" that we don't have a good name for.
 Events that are